depeperwinkel

 Ma khaen - Laotian mountain pepper

-This mountain pepper, called ma khaen in Laos, grows wild in the mountainous Luang Prabang, in northern Laos.
+This mountain pepper, which is called ma khaen in Laos, grows wild in the mountainous Luang Prabang, in the northern Laos.

-The pepper is mainly collected by women and is an important source of income.
-In the Luang Prabang region, ma khaen is the fifth most important non-woody forest product, according to FAO data.
-For a long time, the entire bushes were cut down to harvest the berries, but nowadays the harvest takes place sustainably, without deforestation.
+The pepper is mainly collected by women, and is an important source of income.
+In the Luang Prabang region, ma khaen is the fifth most important non-timber forest product according to FAO data.
+For a long time, the bushes were cut down completely to harvest the berries, but nowadays the harvest takes place in a sustainable way, without deforestation.

-This mountain pepper is the berry of an exclusively wild Sichuan pepper, or actually peppers.
-The berry comes from the Zanthoxylum rhetsa or Zanthoxylum limonella.
-It is famous for its flavor palette, not so much for its pungency, as you would expect from a Sichuan pepper.
+This mountain pepper is the berry of a wild Szechuan pepper, or actually peppers.
+The berry comes from the Zanthoxylum rhetsa or the Zanthoxylum limonella.
+It is famous for its taste palette, not so much for its pungency, as you would expect from a Szechuan pepper.

-It has a gently pungent pungency and the unmistakable citrus flavor (mandarin) that becomes stronger and sweeter when the pepper is heated.
-The tree on which this pepper grows is the Indian mountain pepper or Indian triphal, which grows naturally in an area called the Indamalaya, the ecozone that extends from India to the Indonesian island of Sulawesi, including in Vietnam.
-The tree grows up to an altitude of 1,500 meters in moist, dense forests.
+He has a mildly pungent sharpness and the unmistakable citrus flavour (mandarin) that becomes stronger and sweeter when the pepper is heated.
+The tree on which this pepper grows is the Indian mountain pepper or in Indian triphal, which grows naturally in an area called the Indamalaya, the ecozone that extends from India to the Indonesian island of Sulawesi, including Vietnam.
+The tree grows there up to 1,500 metres in humid, dense forests.

-The berry is quite small, just like the berry of the andaliman, and, like the andaliman, is harvested by hand.
-No easy task, because the branches of the Zanthoxylum have vicious spines.
-The berries grow in smaller clusters that manifest themselves when dried as 'mini star anise'.
+The berry is quite small, just like the berry of the andaliman and, just like the andaliman, is harvested by hand.
+No easy task, because the branches of the Zanthoxylum have venomous thorns.
+The berries grow in smaller clusters that manifest themselves as 'mini star anise' when dried.
 Each berry contains one seed.

 We also have a Vietnamese version of the same plant.